-The Company holds less than 1% of the issued and outstanding shares of Ignite as at December 31, 2018, which were acquired, together with warrants, at an aggregate price of \$190,000.
-The Company's investment in ALQ is non-material and represents 0.57% of the Company's total investment portfolio as at December 31, 2018.
+The Company holds less than 1% of the issued and outstanding shares of Ignite as at March 31, 2019, which were acquired, together with warrants, at an aggregate price of \$190,000.
+The Ignite warrants expired during the current quarter, and as such the Company recorded a realized loss of \$13,552 for three months ended March 31, 2019.
+The Company's investment in Ignite is non-material and represents 0.16% of the Company's total investment portfolio as at March 31, 2019.
 Ignite is a CSE-listed company that is currently halted from trading.
 Ignite has publicly disclosed that it is pursuing a business combination with Ignite International, Inc., a Wyoming corporation which owns and operates the Ignite brand among other ventures, which will result in a change of business of Ignite from an investment company focused in the cannabis sector to a vertically-integrated cannabis company.
 Ignite has also publicly disclosed that it currently holds an investment in Tahoe Hydro Co., a cultivator in Nevada, and has an investment in and a trademark & copyright license agreement with Ignite International, Inc.